 Middle Rio Grande Endangered Species Collaborative Program

-One of the MRGESCP’s long-term accomplishments is bringing diverse participants together to provide a variety of support to signatories for activities that benefit the MRG’s listed species.
-Currently, the Program focuses on the five listed species in the MRG: the New Mexico meadow jumping mouse, the Pecos sunflower, the Rio Grande silvery minnow, the southwestern willow flycatcher, and the yellow-billed cuckoo.
+Since its beginnings, the Collaborative Program has brought diverse participants together to provide a variety of support for activities that benefit the MRG’s listed species.
+Over time, the Collaborative Program expanded its species of interest to also include the following listed species in the MRG: the threatened yellow-billed cuckoo (Coccyzus americanus; YBCU), the endangered New Mexico meadow jumping mouse (Zapus hudsonius luteus; NMMJM), and the threatened Pecos sunflower (Helianthus paradoxus; PESU).

-The Program area follows the Rio Grande, including its tributaries,stretches from the New Mexico/Colorado border downstream to the elevation of the spillway crest of the Elephant Butte Reservoir, excluding the land reserved for the full pool of the Elephant Butte Reservoir.
-Four reaches are delineated within the MRG: the Cochiti Reach, the Angostura (Albuquerque) Reach, the Isleta Reach, and the San Acacia Reach.
+The geographic area of interest covered by the Collaborative Program follows the Rio Grande, including its tributaries, stretching from the New Mexico/Colorado border downstream to the elevation of the spillway crest of Elephant Butte Reservoir, excluding the land reserved for the full pool of Elephant Butte Reservoir.
+From north to south, the five reaches delineated within the MRG are as follows:

 - Albuquerque Bernalillo County Water Utility Authority